ryanmpelletier/java-simple-quadtree/README.md

 /**
 * Insert some items that implement the RectangleObject interface.
-* For demonstration, the SearchRectangleObject implementation of the RectangleObject interface is used,
+* For demonstration, I will pretend there is a MockRectangleObject implementation of the RectangleObject interface.
+We will
+* use this to demonstrate the QuadTree functions.
-* however you can easily implement the interface and insert your own objects.
+* You can easily implement the interface and insert your own objects.
+* For example, if you were making a game you would make an implementation for each of your game's objects that needed to be in
+* the QuadTree.
 */

-quadTree.insert(new SearchRectangleObject(5.0, 5.0, 10.0, 10.0));
+quadTree.insert(new MockRectangleObject(5.0, 5.0, 10.0, 10.0));
-quadTree.insert(new SearchRectangleObject(25.0, 25.0, 10.0, 10.0));
+quadTree.insert(new MockRectangleObject(25.0, 25.0, 10.0, 10.0));
-quadTree.insert(new SearchRectangleObject(5.0, 5.0, 12.0, 10.0));
+quadTree.insert(new MockRectangleObject(5.0, 5.0, 12.0, 10.0));
-quadTree.insert(new SearchRectangleObject(25.0, 25.0, 10.0, 10.0));
+quadTree.insert(new MockRectangleObject(25.0, 25.0, 10.0, 10.0));
-quadTree.insert(new SearchRectangleObject(5.0, 25.0, 20.0, 10.0));
+quadTree.insert(new MockRectangleObject(5.0, 25.0, 20.0, 10.0));
-quadTree.insert(new SearchRectangleObject(25.0, 5.0, 10.0, 10.0));
+quadTree.insert(new MockRectangleObject(25.0, 5.0, 10.0, 10.0));

 ```
 ## Querying the QuadTree